 The City of Victoria is offering a $2,000 top-up for CleanBC Better Homes and Home Renovation Rebate Program participants that switch from a fossil fuel (oil, natural gas, or propane) heating system to an electric air source heat pump.
 This municipal offer is in addition to the heat pump rebates currently available through the CleanBC Better Homes and Home Renovation Rebate Program.
-Limited time offer – Act now, as municipal top-up rebates will be approved on a first-come, first-served basis.
-Municipal funding is subject to availability and top-up rebates are not guaranteed.

 - You must live in an eligible home.

 - You must be a resident of the City of Victoria.

 - The home must be a year-round primary residence that is at least 12 months old.

 - Your upgrades must be completed on or after July 01, 2022.